delhoume/onebitimage/README.md

   > gen1bitv image.png
       -> same  thing, starting from on a PNG source

-  > Developement is done on a mac m1 but code should be portable.
+  Development is done on a mac m1 but code should be portable. onebit is freeware but miniz has its own license